eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 1) Different timing in OpenCV vs FFMPEG video open but now they are very close with difference ~ 000-001 milliseconds.
 2) In case of Center alignment, which is by default, take into the note that if whole subtitle will be in right half part of selected boundary box it will be removed.
+3) Missed subtitles.
+Check that missed subtitles are not < 12 frames length (going less then 0.5s), if so you can change "Sub Frames Length" to 6 or other in "Settings" tab.

 #########################################################################################################
 Recommended Settings And Some Solutions For "Run Search" and "Create Cleared TXTImages"